Treatments By Concern

 Scars and stretch marks (striae) are the result of over-stressed skin.
 Scars form part of the skin’s healing process whenever multiple layers of skin are injured.
 The injury may be the result of an accident, surgery, a burn or even severe acne.

-Spider veins and some varicose veins can be eliminated permanently through a simple office procedure called sclerotherapy.
+Spider leg veins can be treated through a simple office procedure called sclerotherapy.
 Spider veins, or telangiectasias, are those tiny purple and red blood vessels found most commonly on the thighs or lower legs of women.
 They are hereditary and can form anywhere on the leg, from the top of the thigh to the ankle.

 More than 10 out of 100 babies have vascular birthmarks.
 These are made up of blood vessels bunched together in the skin.
 They can be flat or raised with pink, red or bluish discoloration.
 The most common types of vascular birthmarks are port wine stains (PWS) and hemangiomas.